gloofys/playtech2026bot/README.md

 - The bot communicates only via stdin/stdout as required by the assignment.
 - Logging, if enabled, goes to stderr.
 - The current category choice in the source is `Video Games`.
+- - This repository contains only the bot source code.
+To reproduce results or evaluate performance, run it with the Playtech assignment test harness.